 It’s best to floss your teeth twice a day.
 This keeps your gums healthy and decreases your chance of gum disease and bone loss.
 It also helps prevent cavities from forming in the crevices where your toothbrush cannot clean.

 What’s the difference between a “cap” and a “crown?”

 A dental cap and a dental crown are the same thing.
 They are strong restorations that can repair teeth that are decayed or broken by covering all or most of the tooth enamel, which is the outer layer of the teeth.
-These restorations will be placed after your dentist removes old fillings, damaged tooth structure, and decay.
+These restorations will be placed after our dentists and team remove old fillings, damaged tooth structure, and decay.
 The cap and crown are usually made from porcelain, composite resin, stainless steel, gold, or zirconium.

 What’s the difference between a “dental bridge” and a “partial denture?”